TheRealRango/TheRealRango/README.md

 ### Hi there 👋
-Lorenz here, I'm only a student at the it.schule in Stuttgart.
+Lorenz here, I'm a student at the it.schule in Stuttgart.
 Just some random fuck things here (some kinda school stuff, which I'll upload here)

 cheers!